gasparesganga/gasparesganga.com/_posts/2016-07-25-jquery-popup-window-release.md

 ### Actions and Events
 jQuery PopupWindow offers a complete set of *actions* to fully control its behaviour and all the related *events* to interact with it.
-At a first sight to the [documentation](/labs/jquery-popup-window/) they might seem *a lot* in number, but then you will realize they are very consistent and predictable: you want to *maximize* a PopupWindow so you use a `maximize` *action* which fires a `maximize` *event* after it's done; to perform the opposite use `unmaximize` isntead.
+At a first sight to the [documentation](/labs/jquery-popup-window/) they might seem *a lot* in number, but then you will realize they are very consistent and predictable: you want to *maximize* a PopupWindow so you use a `maximize` *action* which fires a `maximize` *event* after it's done; to perform the opposite use `unmaximize` instead.
 It sounds simple enough to me!

 ## Download and documentation